MS Nautica: Service history

 The R Five re-entered service in November 2005 when she was chartered to Oceania Cruises and renamed Nautica.
 On 30 November 2008, the Nautica was sailing from Safaga, Egypt, to Salah, Oman, on the Maritime Safety Protection Area established in the Gulf of Aden due to persistent pirate attacks on the area, when at approximately 9:28 AM UTC+3, the ship encountered two Somali pirate skiffs.
 Captain Jurica Brajcic ordered the ship to take evasive manoeuvres and to sail away at flank speed.
 The Nautica was able to outrun her attackers although the ship was fired at eight times.
 None of the 684 passengers or 401 crew on board were injured in the attack.
 Following the attack, the Nautica proceeded normally to her next scheduled port of call.

 Nautica is scheduled to undergo a significant renovation in June 2020 as a part of the company's $100 million OceaniaNEXT program.

+On 22 April 2026, it was announced that, as part of the ongoing OceaniaNEXT fleet upgrade program, Nautica will undergo a bow-to-stern refurbishment, including new suites, staterooms, and guest amenities.
+Guest capacity will be reduced to under 500, and the ship will operate longer voyages and around-the-world itineraries.
+She is expected to relaunch as Oceania Aurelia in late 2027.